matterhorn-chat/matterhorn/docs/UserGuide.md

   to treat `💩` as a two-column-wide character.
 * Restart Matterhorn.

+Note that lines with multiple characters to the left of the width will be ignored.
+Matterhorn does not support specifying the width of strings
+- just single code points.
+That means that Unicode characters with selectors or that use combining characters will be ignored in the width file.

 # Using the Client

 The user interface has three main areas: